Finnoy Travel - Travel Stories and Reviews

 There is another well-known church in Tromso, too.
 It is the wooden Tromso Cathedral in the city centre.

 From Arctic Cathedral, it is only a few steps to Tromso Cable Car, which takes you to Fjellheisen.
 This mountain is half a kilometre high and a popular hiking spot.
 Paths are easy to walk and safe for adults.
 But if you are travelling with small children, they must be supervised well.
 There are many places where you can fall.
-The mountain has also a panorama cafe.
+The mountain also has a panorama cafe.

 Fjellheisen Cable Car